 Make sure to use kosher for Passover confectioner’s sugar (it has potato starch instead of cornstarch).
 First up, put your chocolate chips, peanut butter and butter in a sauce pan and cook on low to medium heat until all melted and no lumps remain.
 Then add in the vanilla.

-- ½ cup almond butter or cashew butter.
-Peanut butter works not during Passover!
+- 1/2 cup almond butter or cashew butter.
+(Peanut butter works not during Passover or if you eat it during Passover!)

 - 1 teaspoon vanilla

-- Remove from heat and add your broken up matzah in and coat in the chocolate.
+- Remove from heat and add your broken up matzah in and coat the matzah in the chocolate.

-- After that, pour on the confectioner’s sugar and mix up until all your matzah is covered.
+- After that, add the confectioner’s sugar and mix up until all your matzah is covered.

 - Store in an airtight container if there is any left!